The Vibe: Windswept.

-Windswept Hamneskär island on the west coast of Sweden was once a small community built around the Pater Noster lighthouse (meaning ‘Lord’s Prayer’).
+The Area: Remote Hamneskär island off the west coast of Sweden was once a small community built around the Pater Noster lighthouse (meaning ‘Lord’s Prayer’).
 The red iron-constructed lighthouse was built in 1868 and lit up the horizon off Marstrand to help guide sailors through its dangerous waters.
+Check the Pater Noster website for transportation (helicopter, boat) to the island.

 Your host: Mirja Lilja Hagsjö